Why You Don’t Have to Do All the Things

 “The more you do, the more worth you have.”

-This is a common message we never audibly hear, but it’s frequently implied by others—including by family members, friends, and church leaders.
-Not because they aren’t Christians per se or because they don’t truly care about you.
-But because they’ve bought the cultural lie that is stated above—“the more you do, the more worth you have.”
-We mistakenly believe that we will find strength in doing more—finding a side hustle, starting a hobby, setting new goals for ourselves, etc.
+This is a common message that we never audibly hear but is frequently implied by others—including well-meaning family members, friends, and church leaders.
+Not because they aren’t Christians per se or because they don’t truly care about you but because they’ve bought the cultural lie that’s included above: “The more you do, the more worth you have.”
+We mistakenly believe that we’ll find strength in doing more—finding side hustles, starting new hobbies, setting goals for ourselves, etc.

 I See the Real You

-The point when you realize you’re not just busy—you’re stressed.
-The point when you see that you’re not just tired—you’re exhausted.
-The point when you notice you’re not just weary—you’re overwhelmed.
+This is the point when you realize that you’re not just busy—you’re stressed.
+The point when you recognize that you’re not just tired—you’re exhausted.
+The point when you notice that you’re not just weary—you’re overwhelmed.

 “When did all of this become too much for me to handle?” you wonder.
 “What can I possibly cut from my schedule?
 It all matters too much!
 Why can’t I seem to do all the things anymore?”